isc-patrick/sds-samples/total-view/README.md

 **THIS COMPOSITION IS FOR EVALUATION PURPOSES ONLY.
 IT SHOULD NOT BE INSTALLED ON PRODUCTION SYSTEMS.**

-# Versions of softwares on Total View 2.4.0
+# Versions of softwares on Total View:

 This version of Total View uses the following versions of:
-* InterSystems IRIS: 2023.1.1
+* InterSystems IRIS: 2023.3.3
 * AtScale: 2022.3.2.5281

 # Inventory of files and scripts you can use